juicedata/juicefs-csi-driver/docs/en/examples/subpath.md

 ## Using subdir

-If you are using the cloud service version (the community version doesn't currently support it), and the token you use only has permissions for subdirectories, you can use the following methods, only need to specify `subdir=xxx` in mountOptions:
+If you are using the cloud service version, and the token you use only has permissions for subdirectories, you can use the following methods, only need to specify `subdir=xxx` in mountOptions:

 ```yaml